lexemlang/lexem/stdlib/README.md

 ## Prototypes

 The objects that contains common properties and methods for every instance of a type.
 Somewhat like a class-static data.
-They are accessed throught the types.
+They are accessed through the types.

 - [Any.prototype](prototypes/any.md): the root prototype from which all objects inherits direct or indirectly.
 - [Nil.prototype](prototypes/nil.md)